HomeArticlesComparisonDepreciation vs Appreciation

 Consider two purchases made in the same year with the same starting value: a ₹20 lakh car and a ₹20 lakh plot of land in a developing suburban area.

-The land, assuming a steady 6% annual appreciation typical of a moderately growing suburban market, grows from ₹20 lakh to approximately ₹26.8 lakh over the same 5 years — a gain of nearly ₹6.8 lakh.
-Unlike the car's decline, this growth isn't guaranteed on a fixed schedule; it depends on continued demand growth, infrastructure development, and broader market conditions holding up over the period, and a downturn in any of those factors could flatten or even reverse the trend temporarily.
+The land, assuming a steady 6% annual appreciation typical of a moderately growing suburban market, grows from ₹20 lakh to approximately ₹26.8 lakh over the same 5 years, a gain of nearly ₹6.8 lakh.
+This growth isn't guaranteed on a fixed schedule the way the car's decline is.
+It depends on continued demand growth, infrastructure development, and broader market conditions holding up over the period, and a downturn in any of those factors could flatten or even reverse the trend temporarily.

-Run side by side, the two assets move roughly ₹18 lakh apart in value over 5 years despite starting at the identical price — one figure falling due to predictable wear and obsolescence, the other rising due to scarcity-driven demand.
-This is exactly why financial advisors routinely distinguish between assets purchased for use (which should be budgeted as a depreciating cost) and assets purchased for long-term holding (which carry appreciation potential but also genuine market risk that a depreciating asset's decline curve does not share).
+Run side by side, the two assets move roughly ₹18 lakh apart in value over 5 years despite starting at the identical price, one figure falling due to predictable wear and obsolescence, the other rising due to scarcity-driven demand.
+That's exactly why financial advisors routinely distinguish between assets purchased for use (which should be budgeted as a depreciating cost) and assets purchased for long-term holding (which carry appreciation potential but also genuine market risk that a depreciating asset's decline curve doesn't share).

 When Depreciation Matters Most